-Revised: October 2022
+Revised: October 2023

-The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2023.
 This document does not reflect proposed legislation or regulatory actions.

 425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov Accountable care organizations (ACOs) are groups of health care providers that have agreed to be held accountable for the cost and quality of care for a group of beneficiaries.
 ACOs may qualify for shared savings payments if the spending for their assigned patients is lower than expected and may be required to make payments to CMS if the spending is higher than expected.
 The goals for ACOs are to improve coordination and quality of care, maintain beneficiary choice of provider, and reduce unnecessary service use.
 Beneficiaries do not enroll in ACOs; instead, Medicare assigns beneficiaries to ACOs based on their Medicare claims history.
 The beneficiary is still free to use providers outside of the ACO.
 If assigned beneficiaries choose to go to a provider outside of the ACO, the ACO remains responsible for that spending.
 This creates an incentive for the ACO providers to satisfy their patients and keep them in the ACO.
 Medicare provides ACOs with claims data for assigned beneficiaries to help the ACOs coordinate care.
 This design avoids some of the overhead costs associated with Medicare Advantage (MA) plans, such as marketing, enrollment, creating networks, and paying claims.